 Following comments on the Draft Report, in this Report we have switched from using bleed rates for emicizumab in model 2 based on group B in the Haven Trial to group D in the Haven Trial.
-In Model 2 we include more details regarding the value-based agreement in the traditional full costoffset analysis.
+In Model 2 we include more details regarding the value-based agreement in the traditional full cost-offset analysis.
 We have included a disutility for prednisone use in the first cycle of model 1 and the first two cycles in model 2.
 We also include a scenario with relatively high AE related costs of \$2200 in cycle one for model 1 and cycles 1 and 2 in model 2.
-In addition, we have changed the placeholder price for etranacogene dezaparvovec to \$4 million.
+In addition, we have changed the price for etranacogene dezaparvovec to \$3.5 million as the list price.
+Finally, we identified a coding error that slightly changed the quality adjusted life year totals in the models, though did not impact the incremental results.